phillipwellmann/CSE503-Project1/README.md

 # CSE503-Project1
-C++ Project to create an autocomplete search using Trie's.
+C++ Project to create an autocomplete search.

 Assignment Description:
 Dictionary.txt is provided to you to construct the Trie.
 Each line contains a valid search query.
 Your task